src-d/kmcuda/README.md

 forces Lloyd. `verbosity` 2 will print the memory allocation statistics (all GPU allocation happens at startup).

-Data type is 32-bit float.
-Number of samples is limited by 1^32, clusters by 1^32 and features by 1^16.
+Data type is either 32 or 16-bit float.
+Number of samples is limited by 1^32, clusters by 1^32 and features by 1^16 (1^17 for fp16).
 Besides, the product of clusters number and features number may not exceed 1^32.

 Building